Different Metrics for Different Markets

 Compare this to the United States: $70,000 GDP per capita, 330 million people, decades of tech history.

 A strategy that works in one context won't necessarily work in the other.
-In fact, it might be actively harmful.
+That doesn't make either strategy wrong — it makes them fit for purpose.

 What Success Looks Like in Cambodia